Depression can describe both a mood and an illness.

 For screening and diagnosis, self-rating forms are helpful, but clinical diagnosis is essential.
 Positive screening should trigger full history, mental status exam, treatment, and follow-up.

 Most patients respond well to treatment with medication, talk therapy, or a combination of both.

 Suicidal ideation can occur before and peak during treatment, so early and careful follow-up is advised.

 Depressive disorders are typically characterized by persistent low mood, loss of interest and enjoyment, neurovegetative disturbance, and reduced energy, causing varying levels of social and occupational dysfunction.
 Depressive symptoms include depressed mood, anhedonia, weight changes, libido changes, sleep disturbance, psychomotor problems, low energy, excessive guilt, poor concentration, and suicidal ideation.
 In some cases the mood is not sad, but anxious or irritable or flat.

 Major depressive disorder is characterized by the presence of at least five symptoms and can be classified along a spectrum of mild to severe.
 Severe episodes may include psychotic symptoms such as paranoia, hallucinations, or functional incapacitation.

-Subthreshold (minor) depression is characterized by the presence of two to four depressive symptoms, including depressed mood or anhedonia, lasting longer than 2 weeks.
+Subthreshold (minor) depression is not defined in DSM-5, but has sometimes been applied to diagnose a patient with two to four depressive symptoms, including depressed mood or anhedonia, lasting longer than 2 weeks.

 Psychiatry and Behavioral Sciences